-It is recommended that the POSTC be tasked with updating the current model form and developing a standardized, statewide reporting form and process for reporting citizen complaints.
+The CBAPTF recommends that the POSTC be tasked with updating the current model form and developing a standardized, statewide reporting form and process for reporting citizen complaints.
 The complaint form should make clear that those reporting can do so anonymously, do not need to have the form notarized and the form should ask for information about the race, ethnicity and gender of the officer and complainant among other categories.
-POSTC should work with the Commission on Human Rights and Opportunities to ensure that the form includes language informing a citizen of the CHRO process and statute of limitations for filing a complaint with CHRO.
 The complaint form must be easy to find, be available electronically, but hard copies should be maintained at the police station and at other municipal buildings, including the library in the town or city, with versions in languages that reflect the needs of the local population.

 The data from the complaints must then promptly be submitted by each police department to a database maintained by the Office and Policy Management ("OPM") without the names or other identifying information of complainants or officers but tracked through a number system so that it is possible to determine whether the same officer or complainant are being reported against or reporting.
 POSTC should determine which categories of complaints must be submitted by all departments (to include racial profiling, discourteous behavior and excessive force), but should not permit police departments to wait and submit only those complaints, which are investigated and determined to be substantiated.
 POSTC must also develop an auditing policy to ensure that each police department is making the complaint form widely available and regularly and correctly submitting the data.
-The OPM would maintain the database (which could be outsourced to a university) and, on a biannual basis, a report of the complaints received would be made public.
+The OPM would maintain the database (which could be outsourced to a university) and, on a bi-annual basis, a report of the complaints received would be made public.
+This system would provide transparency to the public and would more easily permit problems and patterns of behavior to be identified or provide assurance that such problems are not being reported.